Urinary frequency is the need to go to the bathroom more often than normal given the child’s age and health status.

 Sometimes frequency is a symptom of a urinary tract infection.
 Other children need to go to the bathroom frequently because their bladder is overactive – it is overly sensitive to the presence of urine and tries to empty more often than needed.

 We treat many children with a condition known as benign urinary frequency.
 This is a self-limiting condition that with time and patience will often resolve on its own.
 It generally occurs in previously toilet-trained children between the ages of 4 to 5 years and is typically thought of as a sensory urgency – children feel like they need to go to the bathroom when there is no true physical need to do so .
 These children are using the bathroom as often as every 10 to 30 minutes or 30 to 40 times per day, expelling only small amounts of urine.
-Overnight, they are able to sleep without waking to use the bathroom.
+Overnight, they are usually able to sleep without waking to use the bathroom.
 Underlying physical abnormalities are rare.
 These children usually have a normal physical exam, a normal urinalysis and a normal renal bladder ultrasound (if ordered).

 Each year, we treat more than 325 children for urinary frequency.